pulumi/docs/content/docs/intro/languages/dotnet.md

 ![VSCode](/images/docs/quickstart/vscode-dotnet.png)

+## Pulumi Programming Model

+The Pulumi programming model includes a core concept of `Output` and `Input` types, which are used to track how outputs of one resource flow in as inputs to another resource.
+This concept is important to understand when getting started with .NET and Pulumi, and the [Inputs and Outputs]({{< relref "/docs/intro/concepts/programming-model#outputs" >}}) documentation is recommended to get a feel for how to work with this core part of Pulumi in common cases.

 ## Continuous Delivery

 In addition to the CLI-driven workflows shown above, you can continuously deploy your infrastructure using .NET by integrating with your CI/CD provider of choice.
 This ensures automated deployments triggered by events such as commits to your Git repo.